Xiaoting-Xu/PyNCBIminer/README.md

 For each round of BLAST, intermediate results are stored in separate subfolders with a prefix 'BLAST_' followed by numerical identifiers, created within the working directory.
 These subfolders individually contain the results of each round of BLAST.
 For more details, please refer to the [manual]().

+## 2.2 Supermatrix Construction Module

+### Sequence Filtering

+`Control extension`: Remove errors related to sequence extension that may occur during the sequence download.

+`Reduce dataset`: This function will first perform `Remove exceptional records` and `Combine species`, ultimately retaining a single representative sequence for each species.

+`Remove excepetional records`: Remove sequences with specific names and lengths below a specified threshold.

+`Combine species`: Rename 'subsp,' 'var,' and 'f' to the species level names.

+**input path**

+`Control extension` and `Reduce dataset`: The entire folder generated as output by the Sequence Retrieving Module (e.g., `D:/PyNCBIminer_data/ITS_20230308_Saxifragales <folder>`)

+`Remove excepetional records`and `Combine species`: The input file(s) of sequences to be filtered in fasta format (e.g., `D:/PyNCBIminer_data/ITS_20230308_Saxifragales/results/blast_results_checked.fasta <file>`)

+**output path**

+The destination folder of output, where log files and result will be written

+### Sequence Alignment

+PyNCBIminer can perform sequence alignment using MAFFT, for more details on parameters, please refer to the [MAFFT](https://mafft.cbrc.jp/alignment/software/).

+For a quick start, only input and output path are required, and are listed as below:

+**input path:** The input file(s) of sequences to be aligned in fasta format.

+**output path:** The destination folder of output, where log files and result will be written.

+### Alignments Trimming

+PyNCBIminer can perform alignment trimming using trimAl, for more details on parameters, please refer to the [trimal](http://trimal.cgenomics.org/use_of_the_command_line_trimal_v1.2)).

+**input path:** The input file(s) of sequences to be aligned in fasta format.

+**output path:** The destination folder of output, where log files and result will be written.

+### Alignments concatenation

+PyNCBIminer can perform alignment concatenation to concatenate alignments of multiple markers to build supermatrix.
+Markers of each taxon from different input files will be concatenated end to end, and missing markers will be filled with gap ‘-’.
+For a quick start (the same is for a normal run), only input and output path are required, and are listed as below:

+**input path:** The input file(s) of sequences to be aligned in fasta format.

+**output path:** The destination folder of output, where log files and result will be written.